ChikwandaChisha/CryptNote/README.md

-# WhisperChain+ Secure Messaging Platform
+# CryptNote Secure Messaging Platform

-WhisperChain+ is an end-to-end encrypted messaging platform focused on privacy and security.
+CryptNote is an end-to-end encrypted messaging platform focused on privacy and security.
 This application allows users to send encrypted messages to other users, with features designed for secure communication and content moderation.

 ## Features